pierrefdz/computer_animation/README.md

 ## User manual

 The user can:
-- change the time scale on which the house is evolving by using the slider
+- change the time scale on which the house is evolving by using the slide bar
 - add or remove balloons by clicking on the add and remove buttons (not to fast, otherwise it generates freeze/ crash of the program)
 - decide to display or not the house, the balloons and the birds